-20 December 2022
+31 October 2023

-Ms Helen O'Byrne President Pharmacy Guild of Australia-Tasmania Branch
+Helen O'Byrne Branch President The Pharmacy Guild of Australia-Tasmania Branch Sent via email: guild.tas@guild.org.au CC: david.palmer@bdo.com.au

-By e-mail: guild.tas@guild.org.au

-Dear Ms O'Byrne
+Dear Helen O'Byrne

-Pharmacy Guild of Australia-Tasmania Branch Financial Report for the year ended 30 June 2022 - FR2022/129
+The Pharmacy Guild of Australia-Tasmania Branch Financial Report for the year ended 30 June 2023 - (FR2023/125)

-I acknowledge receipt of the financial report for the year ended 30 June 2022 for the Pharmacy Guild of Australia-Tasmania Branch (the reporting unit).
-The financial report was lodged with the Registered Organisations Commission (ROC) on 30 November 2022.
+I acknowledge receipt of the financial report for the year ended 30 June 2023 for the Pharmacy Guild of Australia-Tasmania Branch.
+The documents were lodged with the Fair Work Commission (the Commission) on 6 October 2023.

 The financial report has now been filed.
+You are not required to take any further action in respect of the report lodged.

 The financial report was filed based on a primary review.
-This involved confirming that the financial reporting timelines required under s.253, s.265, s.266 and s.268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under s.268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and reporting guidelines have been complied with.
+This involved confirming that the financial reporting timelines required under sections 253, 265, 266 and 268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under section 268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and reporting guidelines have been complied with.
 A primary review does not examine all disclosure requirements.

-Please note that next year's financial report may be subject to an advanced compliance review.
+Please note that the financial report for the year ending 30 June 2024 may be subject to an advanced compliance review.